 Aquamation does basically as its name suggests, and disposes of a body by water instead of fire.
 It is deemed a more natural, ethical, and environmentally-friendly alternative to cremation or burial.
 It is also referred to as water cremation, hydro cremation, or bio cremation.

 Why is aquamation or resomation considered ‘green’?

-Whereas cremation creates omissions and uses significant energy in the process; aquamation uses a natural process called alkaline hydrolysis.
+Whereas cremation creates emissions and uses significant energy in the process; aquamation uses a natural process called alkaline hydrolysis.
 In fact, Aquamation uses just 10% of the energy used during a cremation process and there are NO air emissions.
 No organic matter can be discharged from cremation chimneys, and no methane gas or toxic chemicals can leak from a burial casket and can seep into the water table.

 How does aquamation or resomation work?

 Our bodies are actually 70% water, so this natural process simply returns us to a natural form and a natural component of our universe – h2O.
-Some solid bones remain, but these can ordinarily be ground to provide ashes if required.
+Some solid bones remain, but these are generally ground to provide ashes if required.
 And the water is returned to the earth, where it makes a fantastic natural fertilizer!

 So what about the funeral ritual?

 The traditional funeral ritual remains the same.
 A funeral ceremony can still be conducted if so desired.
 The casket, or coffin, can be viewed and once the curtains have been closed, the aquamation process can be performed.
 The ashes that result from the process can be returned to the family in a suitable container.

 How did aquamation or resomation come into being as a disposition method?